Senior Lecturer in Sociology

 In your second year you have the opportunity to develop your employability skills through a work, volunteering or social action placement, where you conduct sociological research or reflection in the field.
 This allows you to put your methodological knowledge into practice, alongside building crucial skills to prepare you for the world of work.

 In the past, our Sociology students have completed placements in a variety of settings, ranging from educational institutions, charities, community organisations and youth groups, to the NHS, MPs’ offices, local councils, and companies in PR and marketing, HR, retail, and so on.

 We also value the significance of understanding different cultures and for that reason there is an opportunity in the second year of the course to participate in an International Field Trip*, allowing you to learn about how different societies function and apply theory to real-life scenarios.

 In the past, our students have travelled to New York, Abu Dhabi, Berlin, Athens, and on a ‘Brexit Tour of Europe’.
 The field trip is optional.
 For a five to seven day visit, the cost of the trip will be no more than £1,000.

 How will I learn?

 Our approach to teaching and learning combines face-to-face teaching with carefully crafted digital experiences*, designed to help you take control of your own learning.
 Typically, you will study in small, interactive group sessions, where you learn through interactive, teamwork and problem-solving activities, and have a range of online resources and materials at your fingertips.

 How will I be assessed?

-Our assessments on the BA Sociology course are regularly praised by our external examiners as being imaginative and varied.
+The assessments on the Sociology course are regularly praised by our external examiners as being imaginative and varied.
 Assessment methods used on this course include:

 - seen and unseen exams